bjortech/tb/README.md

 that will function as joint_state_publisher- but it will also respond to actuator commands (never figured how to do this without the GUI on JSP).

 # TB_CMD:
-This is a setpoint publisher (and actuator commands - an unfinished node).
+This is a setpoint publisher.
 To get the setpoints I have utilized two approaches.
 1) Simulation of cmd_vel from move_base.
 2) Use of "make_plan"-service rather than using move_base action.
 The planned path needs to be elevated and interpolated.

-# TB_PATHMAKE:
+# TB_PATHMAKER:
-Nodes for interpolation, elevation and smoothing of paths created by move_base.
+Nodes for creation of 2d plan by move_base.
+Nodes for interpolation,elevation and smoothing of plan.

+# TB_INVOKE
+Node for receiving std_msgs::String msg that will be used as if in a terminal.
+Some commands are hard to automate through conventional API, this is a cheap workaround.

+# TB_ASSEMBLY:
+Node that accumulate laser_assembler/AssembleScans2 for usage at desired rate

+# TB_MBCLIENT:
+Move_base action client

+# TB_FSM: